What is a Pain Journal and Why Are They Important?

 In previous posts, we have discussed the importance of properly documenting your disability.
 In this post we are going to discuss one way you can document your disability—pain journals.

 A pain journal is exactly what is sounds like—a journal in which you document your pain levels and symptoms each day.
-Creating this sort of record will not only provide you with documentation when filing your claim, but will also allow you to effectively communicate with your treatment providers regarding your symptoms, so that they can provide you with appropriate care.
+Creating this sort of record will not only provide you with documentation when filing your disability claim, but will also allow you to effectively communicate with your treatment providers regarding your symptoms, so that they can provide you with appropriate care.
 Oftentimes, depending on your disability, you will go several days or weeks without speaking to your treatment providers.
 A pain journal can help you easily recall and communicate to your treatment provider everything that has happened since you last met with them.

 Tips for Creating a Pain Journal